Counsel, Business Affairs and Advancement

 Prior to joining the University, Tad practiced Corporate, Tax, Trusts and Estates law at the Toronto law firm McMillan.
 He is a member of the Canadian Bar Association, the Canadian Corporate Counsel Association, and the Association of Fundraising Professionals.
 He also served as Chair of the board of directors of the Multiple Sclerosis Society of Canada, Ontario Division, and Chair of the National Government Relations Committee of the Association of Fundraising Professionals.
 He is a member of the Minister of National Revenue’s Charities Advisory Committee, a member of the Executive Committee of the Ontario Bar Association, Charity and Not-For-Profit Law Section, and a director of the Association of Fundraising Professionals Canada Council.

-As AVP, Alumni Relations, Barbara provides central leadership for alumni relations within the University of Toronto environment.
+As AVP, Alumni Relations Barbara provides central leadership for alumni relations at the University of Toronto.
 Along with colleagues and volunteers in more than 25 divisions, she and her team work to foster alumni engagement in support of the University’s mission and goals, and to facilitate relationships of mutual value and benefit among and between alumni and the University.